 2. Units in common use in the USA for power include the horsepower, BTU/h, and refrigeration ton, RT.
 These are explained in this application note from Power Knot.

 3. Strictly speaking, the unit of energy is the Joule which is a Watt-second.
-But as explained above, we are defining these terms in relation to Power Knot’s products.
+However, as explained above, we are defining these terms in relation to Power Knot’s products.
 The Joule is a small amount of energy and not applicable to the LFC or SRA.

 4. Note the proper capitalization: ‘k’ and ‘h’ are lower case; ‘W’ is upper case because the name is from a person.